 Policy Forum – Reforming the Disability Policy: Dialogue between the State, People with Disabilities and CSOs

 On July 12, EWMI ACCESS organized a policy forum dedicated to discussing the state policy toward the people with disabilities and the major problems faced by this group.
-The policy-makers from the Georgian Parliament, Ministry of Labor, Health and Social Affairs, State A2gency for Social Services, Public Defender’s Office, and independent experts and CSO leaders came together to speak openly about Georgia’s progress towards implementing the UN Convention on the Rights of Persons with Disabilities
+The policy-makers from the Georgian Parliament, Ministry of Labor, Health and Social Affairs, State Agency for Social Services, Public Defender’s Office, and independent experts and CSO leaders came together to speak openly about Georgia’s progress towards implementing the UN Convention on the Rights of Persons with Disabilities

 and the remaining gaps, as well as the ongoing process of transitioning from the so-called “medical model” to “the social model” of care, and the newly initiated legal capacity and mental health system reforms.